macs30123-s23/final-project-fake_news/README.md

     1. Data cleaning
         1. Tokenize text
         2. Clean & normalize tokens: remove stop words, punctuation, make all text lowercase and lemmatize words (extracting base words--for example "running" --> "run")
-    2. Text processing - convert preprocessed tokens to a numerical format models can take in using a count vectorizer which takes in n-grams from the corpus and counts the number of instances that n-gram is seen in the example
+    2. Text processing: convert preprocessed tokens to a numerical format models can take in using a count vectorizer which takes in n-grams from the corpus and counts the number of instances that n-gram is seen in the example

 2. Build a machine learning pipeline to obtain predictions (each notebook also performs text cleaning and preprocessing)
     1. Build and tune models (logistic regression and gradient boosted trees) to predict whether an article is from an unreliable source (fake)